By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 How come we get a syllabus in college but not in life?

-I have become convinced that many of the same factors that result in successes or failure in school also apply to life in general.
+I have become convinced that many of the same factors that result in successes or failures in school also apply to life in general.
 There are certain things that will result in good grades and others that will result in consistent failure.

 What surprises my students each semester is when I tell them that most of the time getting an F is more work than getting an A.